-Some of you may already know this, but I used to suffer from long-term back pain issues.
+Some of you may already know this, but I used to suffer from long-term back discomfort issues.

 It started when Oliver was 4 months old and I needed emergency back surgery for a herniated disk.
-It was the most excruciating pain I've ever experienced!
+It was the most excruciating discomfort I've ever experienced!

-Since then I've learned some tricks about how to reduce and prevent back pain.
+Since then I've learned some tricks about how to reduce and prevent back discomfort.

 Here are my tips:

 1. Support your back by strengthening your stomach.